emqx/blog/en/202507/mqtt-vs-websocket.md

 WebSocket is a protocol that enables full-duplex communication over a single TCP connection.
 It starts with an HTTP handshake that upgrades the connection from HTTP to WebSocket, allowing continuous two-way data flow without the overhead of repeatedly establishing connections.

-It is now widely used in both browser-facing applications and backend real-time systems, including streaming gateways, API streaming, and AI inference streaming pipelines.
+Today, it is also widely used in scenarios such as streaming gateways, API streaming, and AI inference streaming pipelines.

 **How WebSocket Works**